algorithmica-org/algorithmica/content/english/hpc/cpu-cache/associativity.md

     a[i]++;
 ```

 Which one will be faster to finish?
-There are several considerations:
+There are several considerations that come to mind:

 - At first, you think that there shouldn't be much difference, or maybe that the second loop is $\frac{257}{256}$ times faster or so because it does fewer iterations in total.
 - Then you recall that 256 is a nice round number, which may have something to do with [SIMD](/hpc/simd) or the memory system, so maybe the first one is faster.